13 Types of Food Packaging: A Selection Guide for Brands

 4. Corrugated Cardboard Boxes

 Known for their durability, corrugated cardboard boxes are commonly employed for shipping and storing bulk quantities of food items.
 They provide robust protection against external elements.
-During the shipping of food, food can be better protected from destruction.
+During the shipping of food, it can be better protected from damage.

 5. Bags